-All Berkshire Sensory Consortium Service (BSCS) Teachers of the Deaf/Vision and Multisensory Impairment hold the mandatory qualification for working with sensory impaired learners or will have completed the training within three years of joining the Service
+All Berkshire Sensory Consortium Service (BSCS) Teachers of the Deaf/Vision and Multisensory Impairment hold the mandatory qualification for working with learners with a Sensory Impairment (SI) or will have completed the training within three years of joining the Service

 All BSCS Habilitation staff are registered qualified Habilitation Specialists

-All BSCS Qualified Educational Specialist Teaching Assistants (QUESTAs) hold an additional accredited qualification in SI
+All BSCS Qualified Educational Specialist Teaching Assistants (QUESTAs) hold an additional accredited qualification in Sensory Impairment

-All pupils supported by the BSCS will be provided with a written pupil profile/report at least annually
+All pupils supported by BSCS will be provided with a written pupil profile/report at least annually

-All formal BSCS assessment reports are completed within the statutory time limits
+All formal BSCS assessment reports are completed within statutory time limits

 Initial contact to all new school age referrals is made within five working days during school term time

-Contact with parents/carers is within two working days for babies following a confirmed diagnosis of a hearing loss via the Newborn Hearing Screening programme, across the whole year
+Contact with parents/carers is within two working days for babies following identification of a hearing loss via the Newborn Hearing Screening programme, 52 weeks of the year

-Contact with parent /carers is within two working days during term time for all pre-schoolers following a confirmed diagnosis of a vision impairment
+Contact with parent /carers is within five working days during term time for all pre-schoolers following a confirmed diagnosis of a hearing loss or vision/mulitsensory impairment

 All new referrals are provided with a written formal report within eight working weeks following receipt of the new referral form

-All Berkshire mainstream schools and Local Authority Special Schools with sensory impairment learners are offered a bespoke training package and signposting to other training events
+All Berkshire mainstream schools and Local Authority Special Schools with learners with a sensory impairment are offered a bespoke training package and signposting to other training events

-All parents /carers of BSCS pre-school children with sensory impairment within Berkshire are offered access to our specialist pre-school group provision
+All parents /carers of pre-school children supported by BSCS are offered access to our specialist pre-school groups

-Evaluation of the Service is undertaken annually using staff and user surveys, pupil outcomes, and an analysis of our stakeholder feedback
+Evaluation of the Service is undertaken annually using staff and Service user surveys, pupil outcomes, and analysis of stakeholder feedback